Jordan De Jong

 Jordan Jay De Jong (born April 12, 1979) is an American former professional baseball relief pitcher.
 De Jong appeared in six games for the Toronto Blue Jays of Major League Baseball in 2007.
 He became a free agent at the end of the 2008 season, following an ankle injury and three ensuing surgeries.

-He is the cousin of pitcher Chase De Jong, who currently plays for the Pittsburgh Pirates.
+He is the cousin of Major League pitcher Chase De Jong.